sontek/sontek_net/sontek-frontend/posts/2022/intro_to_asdf.md

 ```

 On the left will be the name of the plugin and on the right will be the repository
 where it lives.
-It'll me marked with an asterisk if you already have it installed.
+It will be marked with an asterisk if you already have it installed.

 To install a plugin you say `asdf plugin add <plugin>` to get it installed.
 You can
 also provide the repository where you want it pulled from, for example: